Iraq ambassador wants U.S. to pressure Exxon on Kurdistan

-WASHINGTON (Reuters) - The Obama administration should pressure Exxon Mobil (XOM.N) to slow down dealings with Iraqi Kurdistan as they could worsen disputes between Baghdad and the northern province, Iraq’s ambassador to the United States said.
+WASHINGTON, Oct 22 (Reuters) - The Obama administration should pressure Exxon Mobil to slow down dealings with Iraqi Kurdistan as they could worsen disputes between Baghdad and the northern province, Iraq’s ambassador to the United States said.

 Exxon angered Baghdad a year ago by signing an exploration deal with the Kurdistan Regional Government (KRG) in the north.
 The KRG quickly struck similar deals with other global oil companies but the central government in Baghdad deemed all the deals null and void.